Providing NHS services

 Version 21: effective from December 2023

-Sleepstation supports more NHS patients in a single month than the largest sleep clinics in England do in an entire year
+Sleepstation supports more new NHS patients in a single month than the largest sleep clinics in England report accepting in an entire year

-This reach is possible because Sleepstation combines proven clinical methods with a digital-first model that is accessible anywhere.
-By removing traditional barriers such as geography, waiting lists and limited clinic capacity, we can deliver evidence-based insomnia care at scale, while maintaining the personal support that keeps patients engaged and achieving lasting results.
+This reach is possible because Sleepstation’s support programmes combine proven methods with a digital-first model that is accessible anywhere.
+By removing traditional barriers such as geography, waiting lists and limited clinic capacity, we can deliver evidence-based insomnia support at scale, while maintaining the personal touch that keeps NHS patients engaged long enough to realise the benefits.

 Make Sleepstation available in your area

-Sleepstation is currently* available in 36 of the 41 Integrated Care System (ICS) regions of England, giving thousands of NHS patients timely access to support and clinically proven treatment for insomnia.
+Sleepstation is currently* available in 36 of the 41 Integrated Care System regions of England, giving NHS patients timely access to evidence-based digital support for insomnia.

-If Sleepstation’s services are not currently available for your patients, we can work with you to change that.
-Contact us to find out how to give your patients access to effective, supported care without the delays and risks of medication.
+If Sleepstation’s programmes are not yet available for your patients, we can work with you to explore commissioning options.
+Contact us to find out how to provide structured, supported CBTi-based guidance at scale, without the barriers associated with in-person services such as long waits or limited clinic capacity.

 *Last updated: September 2025

-In independent published research and real-world NHS use over 13+ years, Sleepstation CBTi has been shown to produce large improvements across measures of sleep quality and quantity.
+In independent published evaluations and real-world NHS use over 13+ years, Sleepstation CBTi has been shown to produce large improvements across measures of sleep quality and quantity.

-CBTi is recommended in clinical guidelines as the first-line treatment for insomnia, with strong evidence for improvements in sleep, mental health, wellbeing and quality of life.3 4 5 6 7
+CBTi itself is supported by decades of research and is recognised in clinical guidelines as the first-line approach for persistent insomnia, with evidence of improvements in sleep, mental health, wellbeing and quality of life.1 2 3 4 5

-Studies examining patients’ acceptance of psychological and pharmacological therapies for insomnia have concluded that patients perceive CBTi as healthier and preferable to taking medications for managing insomnia over the long-term.8 9 10 11
+Studies examining patients’ acceptance of psychological and pharmacological therapies for insomnia have concluded that patients view CBTi positively for long-term management – with many reporting it to be preferable to taking medications for managing insomnia over the long-term.6 7 8 9

 Professor Joe McDonald